Welcome to UJA

 ABOUT THE COMMUNITIES FUND

 Campaign funds have enabled us to provide cash assistance to New Yorkers facing hardship served by our network of hundreds of nonprofits.
-Today, as the New York Communities Fund evolves to focus on impact, we’re delighted to participate in directing funds raised to two rapidly growing areas of need: teen mental health and social isolation among seniors
+Today, as The New York Times Communities Fund evolves to focus on education, we’re delighted to participate in directing funds raised to two rapidly growing areas of need: vocational and job training and continued learning for older adults.

 We’re immensely proud to be part of The New York Times Communities Fund — giving powerful voice to the struggles of those who might otherwise remain largely invisible.
 Our partnership represents the best of a compassionate, global community that is working together to build a better world.